-Arbitration Rules and The Rules provide for matters such as Procedures: appointment of tribunal; disclosure, challenge How are the arbitration and confirmation of procedure; order of rules designed to proceedings; arbitration in the absence of a party; enhance efficiency? time of awards among others.
+Arbitration Rules and Procedures: How are the arbitration rules designed to enhance efficiency?
+The Rules provide for matters such as appointment of tribunal; disclosure, challenge and confirmation of procedure; order of proceedings; arbitration in the absence of a party; time of awards among others.
 Are there mechanisms for expedited proceedings when necessary?
-Yes Pre-Hearing Procedures: Arbitration Management Conferences are held by Describe any pre- Tribunals upon their constitution; Intermittent hearing conferences or procedural meetings are held where necessary procedures aimed at during the proceedings; and Pre-hearing reviews streamlining the are also held prior to the commencement of arbitration process. hearings.
+Yes Pre-Hearing Procedures: Describe any pre-hearing conferences or procedures aimed at streamlining the arbitration process.
+Arbitration Management Conferences are held by Tribunals upon their constitution; Intermittent procedural meetings are held where necessary during the proceedings; and Pre-hearing reviews are also held prior to the commencement of hearings.
 Document Submission and Discovery: How are document submission and discovery managed to avoid unnecessary delays?
 Discoveries are discussed at the Arbitration Management Conference or the First Procedural Meeting where the parties and the tribunal agree on a time frame within which discoveries are requested and produced thereby avoiding unnecessary delays.